Ferro Carril Oeste: 1950–1970

 Ferro soon returned to the first division in 1949, when winning the Primera B title.
 Being presided by Atilio Renzi (a politician affiliated to Justicialist Party and private secretary of Eva Perón), the club added volleyball to its list of sports.
-The football team stayed in Primera until 1957, when its poor permformance during that championship caused Ferro C.O. was relegated for the second time in its history.
+The football team stayed in Primera until 1957, when its poor performance during that championship caused Ferro C.O. was relegated for the second time in its history.
 Ferro only lasted one year in Primera B, returning in 1958 when the squad crowned champion.
 Ferro totalised 50 points in 34 matches played, followed by Nueva Chicago with 46.

 In the 1959 Primera División, Ferro finished 4th, being the best position in the top division until then.
 After being relegated again, Ferro won the Primera B championship in 1963, returning to Primera División.
 In the top level, Ferro reached another 4th place in the 1965 tournament.
 Ferro would be relegated again in 1968 after playing a "Reclasificatorio" tournament.
 In the 1969 Primera B season, Ferro C.O. won the tournament (with San Telmo as runner up) but none of them could promote to Primera after they lost in the Reclasificatorio tournament to Banfield and Deportivo Morón (the worst placed teams in 1969 Metropolitano).